Hubs-Foundation/hubs-docs/docs/hubs-cloud-faq.md

 ## Don't see your question?

-If your question is about Hubs, check out the [Hubs FAQ](./hubs-cloud-faq.md)
+If your question is about Hubs, check out the [Hubs FAQ](./hubs-cloud-faq.md) or email hubs@mozilla.com.

 If your question is about deploying Hubs Cloud to AWS, check out the [AWS Troubleshooting Guide](./hubs-cloud-aws-troubleshooting.md)